petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ---
 # Blogs

-[Blogs Entries](https://learn.liferay.com/dxp/latest/en/content-authoring-and-management/blogs/getting-started-with-blogs.html) are important content on websites.
+[Blogs entries](https://learn.liferay.com/dxp/latest/en/content-authoring-and-management/blogs/getting-started-with-blogs.html) are important content on websites.
 They attract readers who return to view new blog posts and interact in discussion.

 Analytics Cloud gives you important insights into how engaged readers are with your blog posts.

 ![Analytics data for blog entries can be viewed in a table format.](blogs/images/01.png)

+A list of your site's blog posts are presented along with different metrics.
+To download this data as a CSV file, click _Download Report_.
+See [downloading reports](../../reference/downloading-reports.md) to learn more.

 ## Visitor Behavior

+Click the name of any blog post to see more detailed analytics.
+The overview tab of an asset's detail presents several data presentations.
+To download this dashboard view as a PDF file, click _Download Report_.
+See [downloading reports](../../reference/downloading-reports.md) to learn more.

-The Overview tab of an Asset's detail presents several data presentations.
-The first chart, called Visitor Behavior, contains five important metrics:
+The first chart, called visitor behavior, contains five important metrics:

 * Total Views
 * Average Reading time